eqasim-org/sao_paulo/docs/howto.md

 - Select the data under censo demographico 2010
 - Download Shapefile dos Setores Censitários 2010 RM São Paulo SC2010 CEM
 - Copy the contents of the *zip* file into the folder `data/spatial`
+- Additionally there are two more files based on the shapefile above that were created for now manually ( SC2010_RMSP_CEM_V3_city and SC2010_RMSP_CEM_V3_center).
+These represent the city of Sao Paulo and downtown Sao Paulo.
+You can find them under resources folder.
+Please copy these files to `data/spatial`.

 ### 9) *(Optional)* Road network (OpenStreetMap)